uio-bmi/compairr/README.md

 The code has been developed by Torbjørn Rognes based on code from Swarm where Frédéric Mahé and Lucas Czeck made important contributions.
-Geir Kjetil Sandve had the idea of developing a tool for rapid repertoire comparison.
-Lonneke Scheffer has tested and benchmarked the tool.
+Geir Kjetil Sandve had the idea of developing a tool for rapid repertoire set comparison.
+Lonneke Scheffer has tested and benchmarked the tool, and suggested new features.
 Milena Pavlovic has also contributed to the project.

 ## Citing CompAIRR